patel-shivam/patel-shivam.github.io/pages/tilt-estimation.md

 conditions, the exact relation of tilt angle is hard to formulate.

 Our work was focused on finding optimal prediction models for discrete tile angles in degrees.
-We used domain knowledge and hypothesis testing to ascertain validity of various features towards predicting tilt.
-Parameters like extracted geographical coordinates, azimuth, spectrum band, demand, mean number of calls per day, peak hour demand, stationary and moving demand ration etc. were used for training a neural network.
+We used domain knowledge and hypothesis testing to ascertain the validity of various features towards predicting tilt.
+Parameters like extracted geographical coordinates, azimuth, spectrum band, demand, mean number of calls per day, peak hour demand, stationary and moving demand ratio etc. were used for training a neural network.

-Our successful implementation gave over 99% accuracy in tilt prediction, alongwith a negligible 0.07 degrees MAE.
+Our successful implementation gave over 99% accuracy in tilt prediction, along with a negligible 0.07 degrees MAE.

 ![Moving Demand](/images/tilt-estimation/motion-allocation.png){: width="600" }